Shubhangi Kulkarni

 Kulkarni captained India in three Test match (one against England and two against Australia) as well as one ODI match against England.

-After retirement from Test cricket in 1991, she became a cricket administrator and was the secretary of WCAI when WCAI got merged into BCCI in 2006.
+After retirement from Test cricket in 1991, she became a cricket administrator and was the secretary of WCAI when WCAI merged into BCCI in 2006.
 Currently, she part of ICC Women's Cricket Committee representing Asian Cricket Council.